hexanal/fredmercy-blog/NOTES.md

 - then I will feel more inclined to experiment on other aspects of the project
 - I'll go ahead and copy the long-ass roadmap-y thing I wrote earlier, and dump it into a ROADMAP.md file to keep track of my progress

+`4:53pm:`

+- Tonight, I'll try to deploy my new website! haha

 ## October 27, 2020